 When you're not out on the deck enjoying the amazing views, you can retreat to the exclusive Premium Plus lounge which is the most comfortable and relaxing way to travel across the Cook Strait.
 You'll enjoy complimentary beverages, light snacks, lunch or breakfast, internet access, magazines and newspapers and the most comfortable seating, so you can sit back and enjoy the journey.

-From Picton you’ll first travel the Marlborough sounds coastline between Picton and Havelock.
+From Picton you’ll first travel the Marlborough Sounds coastline between Picton and Havelock.
 This drive offers spectacular views of the sounds, so be sure to allow plenty of time for stops and sightseeing.
 Take moment to explore the secluded sandy coves along the narrow road to Portage.
 Aim to arrive in Havelock for lunch, as this portside town has a great variety of cafes and restaurants to eat at.
 Stop at the famous Pelorus bridge, just outside of Havelock.
 From here there are a number of forest walks to stretch your legs on with the most popular being a 30 minute loop through beech, rimu and totara forest.
 Continue on over the Bryant Range to arrive into Tasman Bay and the city of Nelson.
 Motueka is a further 45 minutes along the coast and from there it’s just a short drive to Kaiteriteri and Marahau, all ideal spots from which to explore the beautiful Abel Tasman National Park.

-Abel Tasman National Park, known for its coastal hiking track has an abundance of golden beaches, inlets and private lagoons.
+Abel Tasman National Park, known for its coastal hiking track has an abundance of golden beaches, inlets, and private lagoons.
 The park has a mild climate and is a special place to visit at any time of the year.
 Why not enjoy a scenic cruise through the Sounds or take a kayaking tour around its many sheltered bays?
-Relax to the melodious birdsong and get up close to some of the parks many animal residents, including native bats, geckos, birds and marine mammals fur seals and dolphins.
+Relax to the melodious birdsong and get up close to some of the park's many animal residents, including native bats, geckos, birds, marine mammals fur seals, and dolphins.

 Your accommodation: Kaiteriteri Retreat

 Kaiteriteri Retreat has direct access to the famous Kaiteriteri Beach and is an incredible location for sightseeing, hiking and mountain biking the Abel Tasman National Park.
-This boutique lodging offers stylish accommodation with stunning views facing east towards D'Ãœrville Island.Driving distance and time (approximate) for this leg: 162 kms / 101 miles : 2.5 hours
+This boutique lodging offers stylish accommodation with stunning views facing east towards D'Ürville Island.Driving distance and time (approximate) for this leg: 162 kms / 101 miles : 2.5 hours

 Experience the best of Abel Tasman on this combined beach cruise and walk tour.
 Cruise into the Tonga Island Marine Reserve and pause to watch the antics of the Resident Fur Seal Colony.
 After landing at the historic Tonga Quarry Beach, take a two hour, fifteen minute walk over forested land and around the spectacular Bark Bay Estuary, renowned for its cascading waterfalls.
 Rejoin the cruise at the sheltered golden cove on Medlands Beach.